- What is IDE?

-C++ IDEs are software that provides developers a bundle of tools in a single environment rather than installing separate packages for different functionalities like auto-code completion, syntax highlighting, etc. These IDEs are used to work with the application-specific platforms and thus remove the obstacles that come while developing the software.
+C++ IDEs are software that provides developers with a bundle of tools in a single environment rather than installing separate packages for different functionalities like auto-code completion, syntax highlighting, etc. These IDEs are used to work with application-specific platforms and thus remove the obstacles that come while developing the software.
 C++ ide help in making web pages, apps, new software, etc.

 Best IDE for C++

 C++ has various IDEs to work with.
 Now let’s deep dive into the features, pros, and cons of IDEs listed below:

 It is an IDE for developers who are beginners in C++.
 It is a free and full-featured, integrated IDE.
 This IDE is written in Delphi.
 It uses the MinGW compiler system for creating Windows as well as console-based C/C++ applications.
 It is also compatible with any other GCC-based compiler like Cygwin.
 You can use integrated debugging (using GDB) with this IDE.
 The debugger allows us to perform all the general debugging operations on source code.